muness/muness.github.io/_drafts/outcomes-over-output-book-summary.md

 ## The Essence of Outcomes

-Seiden's emphasis on outcomes as smaller, manageable targets aligns with the ethos of flexible planning.
-He critiques high-level, ambiguous goals stating, "These impact-level targets are too complex to be useful to our teams.
+Seiden's emphasis on outcomes aligns well with modern strategic thinking, mirroring the ethos of flexible planning seen in other frameworks like Goldratt's [Strategy & Tactics Trees](/posts/on-s-and-t-trees/).
+Seiden critiques the traditional approach of chasing high-level, ambiguous goals, stating, "These impact-level targets are too complex to be useful to our teams."

-Instead, we need to ask our teams to work on outcomes—the smaller, more manageable targets that, taken together, will create the impact we want.
-We do this by asking them to focus on changing customer behavior in a way that drives business results."
-This resonates with Goldratt's take in [Strategy & Tactics Trees](/posts/on-s-and-t-trees/).
+For instance, consider a goal of increasing user engagement on a digital platform.
+In a traditional output-centric approach, the focus might be on deploying a set number of new features.

+However, Seiden would advocate for a more outcome-centric approach, where the focus shifts to the actual impact of those features on user engagement levels.
+As a Strategy & Tactics Tree framing the strategic outcome would be to enhance user engagement, and the tactics would specify actions like optimizing the user interface, introducing interactive elements, or launching engagement-boosting campaigns.
+Each tactic is aligned with the outcome, and the progress is iteratively validated to ensure the desired outcome is being moved towards.

 ## Redefining MVP